bcnmy/metatx-standard/README.md

 1. Inherit <a href="https://github.com/bcnmy/metatx-standard/blob/master/src/contracts/EIP712MetaTransaction.sol" target="_blank" >EIP712MetaTransaction</a> contract
 2. Use msgSender() method where ever you were using msg.sender
-3. (Optional) Use msgRelayer() method to get the relayer address who payed for transaction gas feef Thats it.
+3. (Optional) Use msgRelayer() method to get the relayer address who paid for transaction gas fees That's it.
 Pretty simple

 <h3>How do i use this in my client code?</h3>
 In order to execute meta transactions you just need to call